Ali-Mikael/Application-hacking/h5-DynamicAnalysis.md

 > [!NOTE]
 > While the original source code is still available, for the purpose of this exercise I will refrain from using it in order to find the problem
 >
-> When we do end up finding the bug, we might then fix it, compile again, and test if it works
+> When we do end up finding the bug we might then fix it, compile again, and test if it works

-We start off by doing a quick check what we're working with:
+We start off by doing a quick check what we're working with and then run the program:
 - <img width="1478" height="159" alt="Screenshot from 2026-02-10 18-15-22" src="https://github.com/user-attachments/assets/043321ef-217a-42cd-92d8-46f3f1a98f93" />

-We run the program:
 - <img width="1478" height="238" alt="Screenshot from 2026-02-10 18-16-48" src="https://github.com/user-attachments/assets/494947d1-dee6-4214-9231-3f1b06e31ad3" />

-None the wiser, we move on.
+None the wiser, we move on!

-# Debugging
+## Debugging
 We start the Gnu Debugger by issuing the command:
 ```
 $ gdb gdb_example1